3n0ugh/kalenderium/README.md

 - Frontend saves the token to local storage and redirects the user to the calendar page.

-Also, login and logout processes has similar steps.
+Also, login and logout processes have similar steps.

 ### 2. Calendar